 |Resistance Equipment||Built in resistance arms||Elastic Training Bands||Barbell, dumbbells, plates and more||None|

-One of the major advantages of Tonal over Mirror is that the Tonal smart mirror has built-in resistance equipment.
+We’ve had our Tonal for a little over a week, and love it so far.
+But, making sure you have enough room in your house for it is a bit of a pain, which we’ll address in a moment.
+One of the major advantages over Mirror, Tonal’s home gym has built-in resistance equipment.
 Basically, on either side of the Tonal smart mirror there are arms that can swing out, up, down, and that give you the ability to add handles, pulleys and other equipment that provides resistance and strength training.
 So you’ll obviously want to step up to the extra $495 price for the resistance equipment – making this option quite a bit more expensive than Mirror.

 What does Tonal cost?